BorovlevAS/dev_odoo_base_docker/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+This includes:
+- Adding support for new Odoo versions
+- Improving existing Dockerfiles
+- Updating dependencies
+- Documentation improvements

-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. For new Odoo versions, create a new directory under `docker/` following the existing structure
+4. Update the GitHub Actions workflow to include the new version
+5. Test your changes locally
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+6. Commit your changes (`git commit -m 'Add support for Odoo X.Y'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+7. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+8. Open a Pull Request

 ## 📝 License